ND Gorica

-Nogometno društvo Gorica, commonly referred to as ND Gorica or simply Gorica, is a Slovenian football club based in Nova Gorica that competes in the Slovenian Second League, the second tier of Slovenian football.
-They are one of the most successful Slovenian clubs with four Slovenian PrvaLiga and three Slovenian Cup titles.
-The club plays its home matches at the Nova Gorica Sports Park, which has a capacity of 3,100 seats.
+Nogometno društvo Gorica, commonly referred to as ND Gorica or simply Gorica, was a Slovenian football club based in Nova Gorica.
+They were one of the most successful Slovenian clubs with four Slovenian PrvaLiga and three Slovenian Cup titles.
+The club played its home matches at the Nova Gorica Sports Park with a capacity of 3,100 seats.

+In 2026, the club was dissolved due to financial problems.

 History

 Yugoslav period (1947–1991)

 The history of football in the Goriška region goes back to 1907, when the first football club Jugoslavija was formed by the Slovenes of Gorizia.

 October 1947 marks the beginning of the club with the foundation of FD Gorica in Šempeter pri Gorici, where it operated until 1963.
 They started in the second-level but quickly promoted to the Slovenian Republic League in 1950 under the new name Železničar Nova Gorica.
 Five years later they became republic champions and qualified for the Yugoslav Second League, which was club's biggest achievement during the time of Yugoslavia.
 In 1963 the club merged with Branik Solkan and the club's activity was transferred to Nova Gorica, where it remains ever since.
 They stabilised as a mid-table club in the 1960s, renamed as NK Vozila in 1971 and achieved better results only in the last years before Slovenia's independence.
 Managed by Pavel Pinni, Vozila finished third in the 1988–89 season of the Slovenian Republic League.